 How to fix pixelated DVD? - Adjust the aspect ratio on DVD player

 Pixelation will occur if we change the aspect ratio on either the DVD player or the display device.
 Selecting from the various aspect ratios, such as zoom, full screen, panoramic or wide, does not display the image in the native resolution.
 To play DVD without pixelation, you should set up the output resolution on both the DVD player and the display device to its native resolution which can generally be found on the DVD case or in the supplied inserts.

 How to fix pixelated DVD? - Change a video cable

 If the DVD you are trying to play is High-bandwidth Digital Copyright Protected (HDCP) and the external device does not support HDCP playback, the image will be pixelated.
 In this case, you may use a different type of cable, such as a component cable or standard audio/video cable as a workaround.

 The Final Words:

 Apart from burned and pressed DVD, pixelation may also happen on the video ripped from a good-working DVD.
 In this case, the DVD ripper you use is probably to blame.
 You can try a different DVD ripper such as WinX DVD Ripper Platinum to see if pixelation will stop.
-WinX is a very powerful program that can rip burned DVD and commercial DVD to MP4 or other popular formats without pixelation or other quality issues.
+WinX is a very powerful program that can rip burned DVD and commercial DVDs to popular formats without pixelation or other quality issues.